oalocalize/zcash-memes/README.md

 # Zcash Memes

-Original meme set in Zcash brand style — custom frame, typography and layout, made for the Zcash community and ZecHub social channels.
+Original meme set in Zcash brand style - original frame, typography and layout, made for the Zcash community and ZecHub social channels.

 ## The set